folakemi10/Best-News/README.md

 We decided to implement:
 * Confirm password function when registering/signing up
 * Account Page where user can see all the stories and comments they wrote
-* Upvote stories to bring them to the top of the homepage
+* Upvote stories: stories will be ordered in the number of points they have been awarded (stories with the highest points are at the top)
 * Delete a user, which will remove all stories and comments associated with that username, and remove that user from the database